In the world of Maintenance Planning and Scheduling, if all work was completed as scheduled, we’d never have to deal with roll over work.

 But that has never been a line in our repertoire.

-Because this client had such a strong understanding of their processes and their needs at the beginning of the project, it didn’t take long for our team to come up with an action plan that would adapt Prometheus Routine Maintenance (formerly AKWIRE) to meet their requirements.
+Because this client had such a strong understanding of their processes and their needs at the beginning of the project, it didn’t take long for our team to come up with an action plan that would adapt AKWIRE to meet their requirements.
 As one of our leading solutions experts, Elliot Bonilla, always says:

 Because of its architecture, nothing was off-limits.

-In less than a week, the development team was able to build the client a custom remaining work plug-in for their Prometheus Routine Maintenance instance and get it up and running.
+In less than a week, the development team was able to build the client a custom remaining work plug-in for their AKWIRE instance and get it up and running.

 What’s particularly effective about the plug-in is that it integrates seamlessly with the Supervisor’s existing process.
-The Supervisors use Prometheus Routine Maintenance to see their scheduled Works Orders.
+The Supervisors use AKWIRE to see their scheduled Works Orders.
 The plug-in enables them to quickly complete or add additional work at light-speed.

 The plug-in saves time by instantly updating the status of the WOs as the Supervisors input data.
 If they know the work is complete, they simply put a zero in the Remaining Duration column – because there are zero hours of work left to be done.
 This automatically changes the Status to “Complete”.